MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 layout: default
 title: Minilab 1
 ---
+# Introduction

+Some basic introduction to the physics goes here...

 # Minilab 1

 In this Minilab 1, we will start constructing the `inlist` we need to study period spacing patterns in SPB stars and investigate the effect of convective boundary mixing on the asymptotic period spacing $\Pi_0$, the convective core mass <i>m</i><sub>cc</sub>, and the helium core mass <i>m</i><sub>He, core</sub> obtained at the terminal-age main sequence (TAMS).
 As a first step, when starting a new project with `MESA`, we copy and rename the `$MESA_DIR/star/work` directory